nuxt/content/docs/content/en/configuration.md

 With this option you can define your own parsers for other file types.
 Also you can **overwrite** the default parser!

 To add your custom parser write a function that gets as an argument the content of the file and returns the extracted data.

-### Example:
+**Example**

 ```
 const parseTxt = file => file.split('\n').map(line => line.trim())